Leticia E. Afuang: Popular media

 Afuang also features as a co-host on the YouTube channel "Kwentong Likas Yaman Clips".
 Her episodes are titled "Kwentong Likas Yaman nina Doc JD at Doc Letty", and she and her co-host features guests who discuss various environmental issues, personal stories, ongoing conservation efforts and other relevant issues on environment ethics and values.
 Additionally, she is a frequent scientific guest on popular Philippine TV shows such as "Born to be Wild", "Kapuso Mo Jessica Sojo", "Brigada Syete", and other radio shows.

 Retirement

 With retirement in the near future, one of Afuang's greatest achievements during her career was increasing students' interests in herpetology and drawing more attention to environmental issues.
 The course and research in Herpetology at UPLB, after being inactive for 3 years, was revived by Afuang herself.
 By inviting distinguished guest lecturers such as Angel Alcala and other faculty to co-teach, Afuang gradually reignited the curiosity for herpetology.
-Afuang has a deep passion for amphibians and reptiles, and despite being accidentally envenomated by a viper during field work in 2002, some twenty years ago, her unrelenting enthusiasm for herps, particularly snakes is clearly reflected throughout her work.
+Despite being accidentally envenomated by a viper during fieldwork in 2002, she still focuses on herps and snakes in her works.
 In addition to promoting wildlife education, her focus in identifying priority areas for conservation in the Philippines has been foundational to the Philippine ecosystem.
-Overall, being a mentor to the future generation of biologists and scientists who are establishing themselves as good herpetologists, gives Afuang great fulfillment for her contribution to science and society.